 The Hospice and Palliative Medicine Fellowship Training Program at Memorial Sloan Kettering is offered within the Supportive Care Service in the Department of Medicine.
 This program is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and accepts and mentors six physician fellows each year, training them side by side with fellows in our preeminent Advanced Practice Provider Fellowship in Hospice and Palliative Care.
 Doctors who have completed a residency in internal medicine, family medicine, physical medicine and rehabilitation, psychiatry, neurology, anesthesiology, surgery, pediatrics, emergency medicine, radiology, or obstetrics and gynecology are eligible.
 MSK also provides joint hematology and oncology and palliative medicine training to exceptionally qualified doctors.

 To equip qualified, compassionate, collaborative, committed, and scientifically curious doctors to become specialists and academic leaders in palliative care.

-Memorial Sloan Kettering, the world’s oldest and largest cancer center, has long been a pioneer in palliative care practice and training.
+Memorial Sloan Kettering, one of the world’s most respected comprehensive centers devoted exclusively to cancer, has long been a pioneer in palliative care practice and training.
 As far back as the 1980s, MSK’s Kathleen Foley, a neurologist, and Nessa Coyle, a nurse practitioner, began building the field by educating the first pain specialists and palliative care nurses, doctors, social workers, and chaplains.
 Today, MSK’s Supportive Care Service reflects the experience and maturity of four decades of leadership in complex pain management, psychosocial palliative care, and communication skills training.
 With rapid growth and over 70 interprofessional team members, we have fully and broadly integrated our training program, clinical service, and research efforts in hospital and outpatient settings across MSK.

 Program of Training